Taiwan prepares to elect a president and legislature in what's seen as a test of control with China

 Taiwan prepares to elect a president and legislature in what’s seen as a test of control with China

+The race is tight, and both China and Taiwan’s key ally, the United States, are weighing in on political and economic issues they hope will sway voters.

-The election pits Vice President Lai Ching-te, representing the Democratic Progressive Party, against Hou Yu-ih of the main opposition Nationalist Party, and former mayor of the capital Taipei, Ko Wen-je of the Taiwan People’s Party.
+The election pits Vice President Lai Ching-te, representing the Democratic Progressive Party known as the DPP, against Hou Yu-ih of the main opposition Nationalist Party, also known as the Kuomintang or KMT, and the former mayor of the capital city Taipei, Ko Wen-je, of the Taiwan People’s Party.

+Candidates wrapped up their campaigns with stirring speeches, but younger voters were mostly focused on their economic futures in a challenging environment.

+“I still don’t know who to vote for.
+I feel that none of the candidates are good enough for me to have the urge to vote,” said Iris Huang, 27, who works in online marking.

 Candidates will make their final appeals Friday with campaigning to end at midnight.
 The candidate with the most votes wins, with no runoff.
 The legislative races are for districts and at-large seats.